-As of June 30, 2017, the 91 EL had \$4,506 net of accumulated depreciation, invested in a broad range of capital assets including: construction in progress, improvements, computer hardware and software, transponders, and equipment, furniture and fixtures (Table 3).
-The total increase in the 91 EL's capital assets for fiscal year 2016-17 was \$768, which was primarily due to leasehold improvements and to the implementation of a new communication system offset by depreciation.
+As of June 30, 2018, the 91 EL had \$4,486 net of accumulated depreciation, invested in a broad range of capital assets including: construction in progress, improvements, computer hardware and software, transponders, and equipment, furniture and fixtures (Table 3).
+The total decrease in the 91 EL's capital assets for fiscal year 2017-18 was \$20, which was primarily due to depreciation.

+Table 3

-Table 3 91 Express Lanes Fund Capital Assets, net of depreciation and amortization
+91 Express Lanes Fund Capital Assets, net of depreciation and amortization